hergin/Henry-Gets-Moving/Documentation/Development.md

 ### To test:
 - In the backend:
   - Make sure your .env declares the MYSQL_HOST as "localhost"
+> This means it should have a line `MYSQL_HOST=localhost` somewhere inside a file called `.env` in the repository root
   - Run `node ace test`
     - To run with coverage, use `npm run coverage`
 - In the frontend: